 The variable of interest is the financial structure.
 Following Beck and Levine (2002), we define FS as a continuous variable measuring the relative size of market-based finance over bank-based finance.
 We experiment with three variants of this measure.
 The first is the log ratio of the stock transaction value to bank loans issued to the private sector (or the claims of the banking sector on the private sector) in a year; the second changes the numerator to stock market capitalization; and the third is the first principal component of the above two variables.
-Higher values of these three variables indicate a financial system that is more reliant on the capital market .
-Data are obtained from the World Bank's database on Financial Development and Financial Structure.
-We have conducted our analysis using all three measures and found that they obtain similar results.
-To save space, we will only report the results of the second measure in the text.
+Higher values of these three variables indicate a financial system that is more reliant on the capital market.
+6 Data are obtained from the World Bank's database on Financial

-&lt;sup>5 Beck, Demirguc-Kunt, and Levine (2000) give a detailed description about the database.
+5 Beck, Demirguc-Kunt, and Levine (2000) give a detailed description about the database.